-CourseSmart is a way for faculty to find and buy eTextbooks.
-It's also a great option for students who are interested in accessing their course materials digitally and saving money.
-With CourseSmart, you can save up to 45 percent off the cost of a print textbook, reduce your impact on the environment, and gain access to powerful web tools for learning.
-CourseSmart offers thousands of the most commonly adopted textbooks across hundreds of courses from a wide variety of higher-education publishers.
+CourseSmart is a new way to find and buy eTextbooks.
+At CourseSmart, you can save up to 55 percent off the cost of a print textbook, reduce your impact on the environment, and gain access to powerful Web tools for learning.
+CourseSmart has the largest selection of eTextbooks available anywhere, offering thousands of the most commonly adopted textbooks from a wide variety of higher-education publishers.
 CourseSmart eTextbooks are available in one standard online reader with full-text search, notes and highlighting, and e-mail tools for sharing notes between classmates.
 Go to www.coursesmart.com to learn more.